psacre/info0948-introduction-to-intelligent-robotics/README.md

 # INFO0948 Introduction to intelligent robotics - Spring 2024

 Welcome to the GitHub repository for the course "INFO0948-1 - Introduction to Intelligent Robotics"!
 This repository serves as a central hub for resources and information related to the course.
 From lecture slides to assignments, and all the way to the project guidelines, you will find everything here.
-We encourage collaboration and open communication, so don't hesitate to raise issues and contribute to discussions.
+We encourage collaboration and open communication, so don't hesitate to raise issues and contribute to discussions on the [Edstem forum](https://edstem.org/) dedicated to this course.

 ### Lectures